EUROPE MARKETS: DAX Suffers As European Stocks Slide To 6-month Low On North Korea-spurred Selloff

 European stocks did manage to pare losses in afternoon trade, while U.S. stocks (http://www.marketwatch.com/story/how-north-koreas-latest-offensive-harvey-carnage-and-low-volumes-rattle-stock-market-2017-08-29) came off session lows.

-"That [U.S. President] Donald Trump's only comment so far in regards to North Korea has been that 'all options are on the table' -- a slightly less chest-beating response than perhaps could have been expected -- may have gone some way to reassuring U.S. investors," Spreadex financial analyst Connor Campbell wrote.
+"That [U.S. President] Donald Trump's only comment so far in regards to North Korea has been that 'all options are on the table' (http://www.marketwatch.com/story/trump-all-options-are-on-the-table-after-north-korea-missile-test-2017-08-29)--a slightly less chest-beating response than perhaps could have been expected--may have gone some way to reassuring U.S. investors," Spreadex financial analyst Connor Campbell wrote.

 Harvey lingers: Investors are still grappling with the impact of Hurricane Harvey, which slammed into Texas over the weekend, knocking nearly 15% of U.S. oil refinery capacity out of commission (http://www.marketwatch.com/story/houston-flooding-expected-to-have-quite-awful-impact-on-energy-markets-2017-08-27). .
 The weather system, now downgraded to a tropical storm, is expected to drop up to 20 inches more rain (http://www.marketwatch.com/story/harvey-set-to-pummel-flooded-houston-once-again-2017-08-29) in the already flooded Houston area.